chrisallenlane/watchtower/README.md

 $signatures[:php][:dangerous_functions] = %w[signature signature signature ...]
 ```

-Signature group divisions will be respected when laying out an HTML
+Signature groupings will be respected when laying out an HTML report,
-report, so creating thoughtful groupings can make reports more navigable.
+so creating thoughtful groupings can make reports more navigable.

-If you're interested in creating a signature for a new file type, run the
+If you're interested in creating a signature for a new file-type, run the
 following in a terminal:

 ```bash
 ack-grep --help-types
 ```

-You'll need to use the ack-grep option name (symbolized) as the key
+You'll need to use the `ack-grep` option name (symbolized) as the key
 for your new signature.
 Thus `--java` will translate to `:java`.

 Once you've determined the proper symbol to use for your new file-type, you